Top U.S. business group assails Trump's handling of trade dispute

 Trump has slapped tariffs on billions of dollars worth of steel and aluminum imports from China, the European Union, Canada and others, prompting retaliation against U.S. products.
 He is considering extending the levies to the auto sector.

-The Chamber, which has 3 million members, had praised Trump for slashing business taxes in December, but mounting trade tensions have opened a rift with the White House.
+The Chamber, which says it represents the interests of three million companies, had praised Trump for slashing business taxes in December, but mounting trade tensions have opened a rift with the White House.

 “The administration is threatening to undermine the economic progress it worked so hard to achieve,” Chamber President Tom Donohue said in a statement.
 “We should seek free and fair trade, but this is just not the way to do it.”